-- b) No Impact.
-The proposed project will not conflict with the zoning ordinance or general plan or other applicable land use plan as it only consists of the demolition and removal of a small structure. - c) No Impact.
-The proposed demolition of a single-family residence, a detached carport, and a detached accessory structure does not conflict with any conservation or natural community plan as it is located in an urban area.
+- a) No Impact.
+The proposed project will remove an existing structure from the site but will not change the property boundaries or zoning and will not create any new division that would physically divide an established neighborhood or community. - b) No Impact.
+The proposed project will not conflict with the zoning ordinance or general plan or other applicable land use plan as it only consists of the demolition and removal of a small structure. - a) No Impact.
+The proposed demolition of a garage does not conflict with any conservation or natural community plan as it is located in an urban area.

-lssu es: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
+lssu les: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact XI.
 MINERAL RESOURCES.
-Would the project: a) Result in the loss of availability of a know mineral resource that would be of value to th region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery sit delineated on a local general plan, specifi plan or other land use plan? е
+Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?